-We received a comment from a pupil from Our Lady’s Abingdon, telling us how he thought, “The magic sand was amazing and the tissue was incredible.
+We received a comment from a pupil from Our Lady’s Abingdon, telling us, “The magic sand was amazing and the tissue was incredible.
 I liked building the Buckyball model and am so glad I came!”
 The general consensus was that it was very interesting and very fun!

 Christiane Norenberg said “We’re thrilled that the day has again been so well received.
 It is highly rewarding to show the pupils how these seemingly futuristic applications are starting to appear in consumer goods already.
 We aim to inspire the next generation of scientists and engineers, and to encourage them to think imaginatively about science and nanotechnology.
 It’s also an invaluable experience for our graduate students, giving them an opportunity to engage with the public to explain their work here at Begbroke.”

-If you would like any further information about schools events please contact firstname.lastname@example.org
+If you would like any further information about schools events or to book a place for your school on the 10th June 2020, please contact firstname.lastname@example.org